Global Header

 4. Infrastructure and reserved top level domains

 These TLDs don’t appear on public websites.
-They support the technical foundation of the internet.
+They support the technical foundation of the internet and are managed by the Internet Engineering Task Force (IETF).

-Use cases: Mainly used in system testing and DNS-related functions.
+Use cases: Mainly used in system testing and DNS-related functions for technical purposes.

 SEO impact: Not relevant for regular domain registrations or web visibility.

 The list of TLDs has grown beyond traditional options like .com.
-Today, you can choose a domain extension that improves visibility, builds trust or supports creative branding.
+Today, you can choose a short TLDs extension that improves visibility, builds trust or supports creative branding.
 Your TLD also influences SEO performance and how visitors perceive your website.

 Here’s a quick summary of the most trusted and trending top level domains based on industry use, location relevance and branding strength: